-We thought we only had a few miles left before beginning a road walk up the canyon.
-But I read the map wrong and the road was just an old pack and mining trail.
+I thought we only had a few miles left before beginning an easy road walk up the canyon.
+But I read the map wrong and the ‘road’ was actually just an old pack and mining trail.
 There was almost no remnant of it left, but we were still able to follow it here and there.
 Mostly we continued in the wash, gradually having more near-misses with quick mud as it began to thaw.
-Finally I sunk a foot in… it’s kind of like walking over snow and then postholing in that way.
+Finally I sunk a foot in… it was kind of like walking over snow and then postholing.
 We came to a spring where it looked like the sidewall of the canyon was pissing water…that’s because it was.
 There were stains of dark red and one sniff of the water revealed the high iron content.
 It reminded me of the disgusting water from pitcher pumps along the Florida Trail.
 No thanks, I passed.
 Besides, there was still plenty of water in the creek.

 The wash became very tedious because of all the thawing quick mud, but then so too was trying to find the old road.
 After nearly 20 miles of walking in this canyon, I thought I’d be better at spotting the most problematic mud, but nope, it still surprised me now and again.
-Stellar and Artemis went higher on the canyon rim at one point and I stayed in the wash, finally resigned to having wet and muddy feet.
-Within minutes, they’d disappeared entirely, so I checked the map to see that the old road would eventually come back to the wash about a mile and half up.
-Rather than backtracking to try to follow them, I just assumed I’d bump into them again.
+Tom went higher on the canyon bank at one point and I stayed in the wash, finally resigned to having wet and muddy feet.
+Within minutes, he disappeared entirely, so I checked the map to see that the outline of the old road eventually came back to the wash about a mile and half up.
+Rather than backtracking to try to follow him, I just stuck with the plan, which was to simply follow that canyon until we hit a forest service road.
 This was the most solo time I’d had on the Hayduke and it was kind of a nice change in pace.
-Granted, Stellar and I had made a pact to stay together along the entirety of the route, and I wasn’t quite sure what had suddenly changed about our agreement.
-Maybe he expected me to follow him but the plan had been to simply travel up the canyon until we hit a forest service road, so I figured I was still just sticking with the plan.
-I didn’t give it much thought until I looked again at the map to see that the topo lines got pretty tight in the wash.
-I suddenly became concerned about potentially being delayed or stopped by a large pour off.
-I had no beta about this canyon, after all, so I fretted as the walls became higher and the stream bed very narrow.
+We’d previously had an agreement to stay together along the cross-country portions of the route, but I wasn’t too worried about this deviation.
+That is until I looked again at the map to see that the topo lines got pretty tight in the wash.
+I suddenly became concerned about being delayed or stopped by a large pour off.
+After all, I had no beta about this canyon, so I fretted as the walls became higher and the stream bed very narrow.

 Fortunately, there was nothing more than some rockfall, creating a small waterfall that I was able to climb up the middle of.
 My shoes were thoroughly soaked by now, so I began making a point of walking directly in the stream.
-Finally I’d learned the secret of the canyon: embrace the wet feet!
-Wherever there was water running, the mud \ sand was firm.
+Finally I learned the secret of the canyon: embrace the wet feet!
+Wherever there was water running, the bottom was firm.
 Sloshing through the ankle-deep stream but not sinking to my ankles in mud was wonderful.
 I’d discovered the zen of hiking Right Hand Collet Canyon…about 20 miles too late.
 I also got to witness a really cool phenomenon.
 By 10 am, things had warmed up quite a bit and the snow had started melting.
 Suddenly, the stream turned muddy brown and rose by a few inches.
 I was standing in it when the surge rolled over my feet.
-This is how flash floods appear but I wasn’t worried in this case.
-The daily snow melt wouldn’t rise to dangerous levels in this smaller canyon.
+This is how flash floods appear, but this surge was more subtle and harmless.
+The remnant patchy snow melt wouldn’t rise to dangerous levels in this smaller canyon.
 It was just fun to see the change.

-I met up with the other 2 just as we all came to the unofficial rendezvous point at the same time.
-We were lucky that our paces and routes had been similar.
-I briefly pondered what might have happened if I’d been delayed by an obstacle in the canyon…who knows, just glad it didn’t happen I guess.
-They continued to try to find the old road while I continued my path of enlightenment in the creek bed, but at least we remained in sight of each other.
+I met up with Tom just as he arrived back at the canyon.
+We were lucky that our paces and routes had been similar, but I briefly pondered what might have happened if one of us had been delayed by an obstacle.
+I continued my path of enlightenment in the creek bed, but at least we remained in sight of each other.
 Eventually we came to a left turn where the creek bed was dry.
 I named it Left Hand Collet Canyon.
-Just half a mile later we ran into another surge of melt water.
+Just half a mile later, I ran into another surge of melt water.
 Then another left turn (lefter Left Hand Collet Canyon) and again from dry to snowmelt surge.
 I was really enjoying the end of the canyon, even as it got more tedious.
-I thought it was very cool that we’d followed it to the headwaters …a day and a half.
-The spirit of the Hayduke is in exploring out-of-the-way canyons that few have seen, so this alt felt in following with that.
+I thought it was very cool that I’d followed it to the headwaters …a day and a half of hiking.
+The spirit of the Hayduke was in exploring out-of-the-way canyons that few had seen, so this alternate felt in following with that.

 We celebrated coming to the forest service road, which we thought we’d be on for most of the rest of the day.
 We took a long lunch break, drying our shoes and socks a bit.
-We were pretty high in elevation, with lingering snow all around.
+We were pretty high in elevation, with spots of lingering snow all around.
 The road walk was a welcomed respite from having to navigate, scramble over rocks and jump across mud.
-We all put in headphones and zoned out.
+We put in headphones and zoned out.
 We collected some more water running from a culvert, which was good since it became very dry after that.
-At the top of a long hill, I found my companions waiting.
-They’d noted that we needed to go cross country again for nearly 5 miles.
+At the top of a long hill, we noted that we needed to go cross country again for nearly 5 miles.
 I was grumpy that my perceived road walk had just turned back into slow, meticulous travel.
-But also glad that my buddies had noticed the transition before we did extra miles.
+But at least we didn’t overshoot the transition and do extra miles.

 Fortunately the cross country was pretty easy, once we found the right ridge to walk down.
 Then came a pretty straight-line wash.
 It had hard-packed sand and just small rocks and stones to step around.
-It’s amazing the variety in wash consistency and quality.
+It was amazing the variety in wash consistency and quality.
 I gave this one high marks for being fast and easy, not too side-windy.
 Pretty soon we were back on another road, rejoining the red line at mile 73.
 Our alternate, which had taken us less than 1.5 days of hiking, significantly cut short the official route by about 36 miles, almost exactly half the distance.
 But I really enjoyed it, so that’s what matters.
 It was unique and different.
-Blaze your own way.

 We had only 5 more miles to knock out to get to our desired destination.
-Grosvenor Arch is a pretty remote attraction but one that comes with a pit toilet and picnic tables.
+Grosvenor Arch was a pretty remote attraction but one that came with a pit toilet and picnic tables.
 Those are 2 things that make a thru-hiker pick up the pace to make it to a campsite…if the miles work out.
 They’re not necessary but a nice treat.
-Only problem was, we all needed water.
+Only problem was, we needed water.
 One of the washes we crossed (Wahweap) was flowing but had terribly brown silty water.
-We’d noted this was the problem with snow melt… probably fresh rain runoff too.
-In a big enough drainage, it’s going to be silty.
+We’d noted this was the problem with snow melt.
+In a big enough drainage, it was too silty.

-We hoped to find more but if not, I knew I had just enough for the night.
+We hoped to find more water but if not, I knew I had just enough for the night.
 Plus our 3 gallon cache was only 3 more miles the next morning.
 We climbed into a geologic fortress called the Coxcombs, which reminded me of the hogbacks around Boulder CO.
 We had great views back across the terrain we’d walked all day.
 As we came around a bend just before the arch, we spotted a huge reservoir.
-It’s usually reported to be bone dry but not this unusual year.
-It was filled to the brim with pretty clear water.
-It had been so nice not to really have to worry about finding drinking water on this notoriously dry hike.
+It was usually reported to be bone dry, but in this very wet year it was filled to the brim with pretty clear water.
+It had been nice not to really have to worry about finding drinking water on this notoriously dry hike.

 We were also hoping for another kind of beverage, often associated with vanlifers and rednecks parked at out-of-the-way places.
 It was not to be, though.
 There were about 4 or 5 vehicles that came and went as we got to the arch.
 People were only parked long enough to snap a few photos and jump back in their cars.
 A couple of guys with fancy cameras stayed for awhile, capturing the arch in the best light.
 They asked me what I was doing (how far I’d hiked) but clearly didn’t believe me when I told them I’d walked from Moab.
 That’s either a conversation starter or ender… definitely the latter in this case.
 Oh well, they didn’t appear to have beer to yogi anyway.
 I was just happy to have a place to sit that wasn’t on the ground, covered in cow shit.
 Plus it had a view!

 We cooked our dinners in style at the picnic tables, visited the privy, then found some sites away from the parking area.
-We all agreed that it had been another long and hard day, but fun.
-At least we were plenty tired and slept well at the end of each day.
 As usual, I settled into a small wash under a juniper for my camp.
+It had been another long and hard day, but fun.
+At least I was plenty tired and slept well at the end of each day.
 We were the only ones left and the night was dead quiet.
-Perfection.